 “since I am entirely convinced that no Scripture contradicts another, I shall admit rather that I do not understand what is recorded, and shall strive to persuade those who imagine that the Scriptures are contradictory, to be rather of the same opinion as myself.”

-Those who today deny inerrancy do so based upon perceived errors and contradictions within the Scriptures.
+Those who today deny inerrancy, do so based upon perceived errors and contradictions within the Scriptures.
 In contrast to this, Justin Martyr was convinced that the Scriptures were one harmonious whole, without any contradictions.
-He, as well as the other Early Fathers, compares the process of divine inspiration to that of the Master Musician using the human authors as a musical instrument in such a way as to produce a perfectly harmonious melody.
+He, as other Early Fathers, compares the process of divine inspiration to that of the Master Musician using the human authors as a musical instrument in such a way as to produce a perfectly harmonious melody.
 He said:

 “For neither by nature nor by human conception is it possible for men to know things so great and divine, but by the gift which then descended from above upon the holy men, who had no need of rhetorical art, nor of uttering anything in a contentious or quarrelsome manner, but to present themselves pure to the energy of the Divine Spirit, in order that the divine plectrum itself, descending from heaven, and using righteous men as an instrument like a harp or lyre, might reveal to us the knowledge of things divine and heavenly.”